Welcome to the Legal Translation Hub!

 Dr Juliette Scott introduces the new Legal Translation hub at the Institute of Advanced Legal Studies and the Institute of Modern Languages Research.

-I am delighted to present a new initiative by the above two Institutes at the School of Advanced Study.
+I am delighted to present a great joint initiative by the above Institutes at the School of Advanced Study.

 Legal Translation is a highly interdisciplinary subject (it’s all in the name!).
 We organise regular events reflecting this, and have contributions from academics and practitioners from a wide range of related areas.

 A unique LLM in Legal Translation is launching in October 2017.
-Interested parties are invited to contact us as of now.
+Applications are now open and details can be found here.

 Dr Juliette Scott carries out research in the under-explored area of “outstitutional” legal translation.
 She recently completed a survey of the commissioning of legal translation across 41 countries.
 She has also developed and trialled an electronic terminological aid for legal translators.
 Her decidedly interdisciplinary work encompasses, inter alia, corporate agency theory, functionalism, corpus linguistics, comparative law, genre theory, interdiscursivity, and the concept of fitness-for-purpose to inform the various aspects of legal translators’ textual agency.